Tre Thomas: Berlin Thunder

 Thomas played the entire 1999 NFLE season with Berlin, recording 23 tackles and 4 deflected passes.

 New York Giants

 When the NFLE season ended he was signed by the New York Giants.
 He was released by the Giants at the end of the 1999 training camp but he was brought back to the practice squad in October.
 He spent much of the season on the practice squad but was elevated for three games of which he played in two, recording a tackle while wearing jersey #29.
 The Giants resigned him in the 2000 offseason.
 He was later waived.

 Memphis Maniax

-In October of 2000, he was selected by the Memphis Maniax in the 22nd Round of the XFL draft.
+In October 2000, he was selected by the Memphis Maniax in the 22nd Round of the XFL draft.
 He played in 4 games and started 2, recording 2 tackles.
 Six games into the season, he was moved to the practice squad and two games later he was waived.